demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 <!-- HTML_DOC -->
-<p class="has-line-data" data-line-start="1" data-line-end="3">Use the SentinelOne v2 integration to organize your company's end points. <br> This integration was integrated and tested with version 2.1 of SentinelOne Beta</p>
+<p class="has-line-data" data-line-start="1" data-line-end="3">Use the SentinelOne v2 integration to your organize your company's end points. <br> This integration was integrated and tested with version xx of SentinelOne Beta</p>
 <h2 class="code-line" data-line-start="5" data-line-end="6">
 <a id="Configure_SentinelOne_Beta_on_Demisto_5"></a>Configure SentinelOne Beta on Demisto</h2>
 <ol>